freeDSP/freeDSPx-ADAT-IO-x3/README.md

 # freeDSPx ADAT IO x3

+BOARD STATUS: WORK IN PROGRESS - DO NOT BUILT!

 The freeDSPx ADAT IO x3 is a digital IO expansion board for the freeDSP family.
 It uses an FPGA to generate 3 x In & 3 x Out ADAT via Toslink - maybe even 4 IOs.

 ## License